slsa-framework/slsa-github-generator/internal/builders/move/README.md

 ```

 Now, when you invoke this workflow, the **Move builder** will build both your artifacts and the provenance files for them.

-## Verification

-### slsa-verifier

-The `slsa-verifier` tool includes support for Node.js packages published on the official npm registry and provides the most flexibility in verifying the content against an expected `builder.id`, source repository, and source tag, package name, and package version.

-Please see the [documentation](https://github.com/slsa-framework/slsa-verifier) for more information.